nautobot/nautobot/nautobot/docs/development/getting-started.md

 !!! tip
     To learn about advanced use cases within the Docker Compose workflow, see the [Docker Compose Advanced Use Cases](docker-compose-advanced-use-cases.md/) page.

+!!! note
+    If you are making edits to Nautobot's documentation in the Docker Compose workflow or otherwise needing to serve the docs locally, it is necessary to run a Python virtual environment:

+    - `pip3 install poetry`
+    - `poetry shell`
+    - `poetry install`
+    - `mkdocs serve`

 ### Python Virtual Environment Workflow